 - for how long it was exposed.

-The Privacy Officer will advise whether notice to affected individuals and the Office of the Information and Privacy Commissioner of Ontario (IPC) is required.
+Using the Privacy Breach Response Protocol (PDF) as a guide, the Information Custodian will work with the Privacy Officer who will advise whether notice to affected individuals and the Office of the Information and Privacy Commissioner of Ontario (IPC) is required.
 If notice is required, the Privacy Officer will provide guidance to the Information Custodian about the contents of the notice to the individuals and will liaise with the IPC.
 You will be required to provide more information regarding the breach, how it happened, and what is being done to address it at this time.

 - Where an Information Security Breach involves electronic commerce, advise the Manager, Accounts Receivable, Finance (email@example.com or ext.
 36618); and